-Based on the above, AMH(x_t) can be obtained for each stock level x_t at the beginning of the year where $M_iH(\cdot)$ is the optimal harvest in any month M_i of the year.
+Based on the above, $AMH(x_t)$ can be obtained for each stock level $x_t$ at the beginning of the year where $M_i H(\cdot)$ is the optimal harvest in any month $M_i$ of the year.

-$$AMH(x_t) = M_1H(x_t) + M_2H(y_1) + \dots + M{12}H(y{11}),$$ (19)
+$$AMH(x_t) = M_1 H(x_t) + M_2 H(y_1) + \dots + M{12} H(y{11}),$$ (19)

-We can observe in Figure 2 that, in all cases, the optimal harvest follows the same pattern as obtained in the continuous-time model described in Agnarsson et al. (2008), which consists of harvest moratorium at low stock levels $x \le x^m = 900$, with a gradual increase in harvest at high enough stock values, $x \ge x^m$.
-It seems to confirm the robustness of the discretization method due to the fact that the discrete-time solution converges to the solution obtained in continuous-time.
-In addition, we can also see in Figure 2 that AQH is similar to AMH which implies that the discrete-time solution converges fast to the solution obtained in continuous-time, where convergence is achieved if the stock is harvested quarterly ($\Delta t = 0.25$).
+We can observe in Figure 2 that, in all cases, the optimal harvest follows the same pattern as obtained in the continuous-time model described in Agnarsson et al. (2008), which consists of harvest moratorium at low stock levels $x \le x^m = 900$ , with a gradual increase in harvest at high enough stock values, $x \ge x^m$ .
+This seems to confirm the robustness of the discretization method as the discrete-time solution converges to the solution obtained in continuous-time.
+In addition, we can also see in Figure 2 that AQH is similar to AMH, which implies that the discrete-time solution quickly converges to the solution obtained in continuous-time, where convergence is achieved if the stock is harvested quarterly ( $\Delta t = 0.25$ ).

-We can also observe in Figure 2 that both AQH and AMH are greater than AH at high enough stock values, a somewhat counterintuitive result which can be explained by the actualization of the growth rates (AGR) of the resource which takes place if the stock is more frequently harvested, on a monthly or quarterly basis, instead of waiting for growth over the whole year, as is the case of annual harvest.
-If the stock is more frequently harvested, then the AGR gives rise to greater growth rates of the resource which in turn implies higher annual harvest.
+We can also observe in Figure 2 that both AQH and AMH are greater than AH at high enough stock values, a somewhat counterintuitive result, which can be explained by the actualization of the growth rates (AGR) of the resource that takes place if the stock is more frequently harvested, on a monthly or quarterly basis, instead of waiting for growth over the whole year, as is the case of annual harvest.
+If the stock is more frequently harvested, then the AGR gives rise to greater growth rates of the resource, which in turn implies a higher annual harvest.